bruslim/bruslim.github.io/_posts/2014-07-11-javascript-and-this.md

 ##What About `new`

-The only exception to the "Easy Way" is when you use the `new` keyword, and use the function as a constructor.

 When the `new` keyword is used, the function called acts as a constructor, and `this` inside the constructor is a new object.